 Flabbergasted.
 Hurt.
 Beyond angry.

 For about the next year, I chose to live a life with very little contact with my mom.
 Truth is, it really wasn’t that hard because of the lifelong neglect I’ve endured from her.
-That year was filled with empty apologizes and a realization of just how abusive, both emotionally and physically, my mom had been my entire life.
+That year was filled with empty apologies and a realization of just how abusive, both emotionally and physically, my mom had been my entire life.

 But once again, me and my sister got reeled back in.
 We were guilt-tripped by my mom’s side of the family, so we started to talk to our mom on the phone and visited her a few times.
 We even had a Christmas lunch together this past year.